anakic/querystorm-docs/DefiningFunctions/Managing packages.md

 ![PackageManager](../Images/PackageManager.png)

 Installing a package into your project does the following:
-- Adds an entry in the `Dependencies` section in the `module.cfg` file,
+- Adds an entry in the `Dependencies` section in the `module.cfg` file
 - Downloads the package
 - Unpacks the contents of the package into the project